JithinKS97/insights/origin_of_intelligence.md

-# Origin of Intelligence and consciousness
+## Consciousness - awareness of the existence of the world and ourselves in the world

-We have seen how natural selection could lead to the evolution of features that increase the chances of survival and reproduction of an organism.
+We have seen how natural selection could lead to small variations in the genes which would slowly develop features that enhanced the survival and reproduction chances of organisms.

-We could imagine that if an organism somehow can perceive the surroundings even in a very minimal way, it can improve its chances of survival as this could allow the organism to detect the presence of food and predators.

-This perception of the environment can increase in complexity so that it becomes closer and closer to reality.
-The organisms that best perceive the environment will have higher chances of accurately detecting food and predators.

-There are multiple ways to perceive the environment.
-Light, sound, surrounding molecules, direct contact, etc. are some of them.

-Organisms thus developed the ability of sight, hearing, smell, and touch to detect these external natural phenomena so that they could navigate the environment better for their survival.
+How could this have led to the formation of intelligence and eventually consciousness?

+Well, let's think about what it means to be intelligent and conscious.

+It means an organism has the ability to perceive and think about its environment and take actions that would make it better off.

+For this, the first ability that is needed is perception of the environment.

+When life was very simple, the earliest form of this would have been the ability to perceive surroundings and detect food and predators.

+To perceive the surroundings, we need to rely on natural phenomena - light, sound, external substances, etc.

+These are the means through which we can know what is it that is outside.

+The earliest means for this would have been cells that might be sensitive to these natural phenomena.

+Even primitive mechanisms to detect them would have provided survival benefits as the organisms that possessed them could utilize that to survive and reproduce better.

-This is what would have led to the development of sense organs in organisms in their present form.
+We could imagine that slowly these mechanisms would have evolved to become the sense organs that we have that aid in our hearing, sight, smell, taste, and touch.

-The ability to perceive the present is advantageous.
+These are nothing but systems developed to perceive our environment so that we can take actions that help us survive better.

+The second ability that is needed is to store experiences of the past.
+If a response to some situation has enabled an organism to better its survival chances, it could copy the same strategy next time when it is in the same environment.

-An additional advantageous feature to have is to remember situations.
-This could be the most primitive form of memory.
+This would have led to the formation of primitive forms of memory.

-If the organism could remember strategies that have helped it in the past to get food or escape from predators, it would have offered a survival advantage to the organism.

-This could evolve to a more sophisticated form.
-The organism could evolve an internal mechanism by which it forms a model of the surroundings.

-If within the model, it could simulate strategies it could implement, that will improve survival chances.
+Eventually, this leads to the formation of an ability in which the organism could form a model of the world and it could simulate and store different strategies and opt for the best strategy that would make it better off.

+I think this is how consciousness develops.

-In short, thinking and consciousness is an advanced form of this feature where the organism has created a model of the environment that it is in and it is aware of its own existence in the model.
+A conscious being is able to create a model of the world and it is aware of its own presence in the model.

-Thinking is nothing but simulating various possibilities in which the environment could evolve and choosing the best possibility that enhances its survival and reproduction chances and acting based on it.
+Thinking is nothing but simulating how the model with ourselves present in it will evolve if we take different courses of action.

+After taking into consideration many actions and many ways in which it will evolve, we choose the action that will favor us in the best way.

+An organism that has the ability to do this in the best way is said to be very intelligent and conscious.

+So you are said to be conscious because you are aware of the existence of the world and yourself in it.

+So far we have discussed animals.
+But there are plants also.
+Plants have different survival challenges as compared to us because of which the mechanisms that were developed in them were different.